Foods and Meal in Japan

 As the spices for Japanese dishes, Wasabi, Ginger, Dried red pepper, etc. are used just a little.

 Wasabi is indispensable spice to Sushi and Sashimi, and it is mostly planted only in Japan.
-So, you will taste real wasabi when you visit Japan.

-Let's check Base of Japanese cooking
+Base of Japanese cuisine

 Ingredients for Japanese cuisine